 After making your first deposit, some sportsbooks will make your first bet a risk-free one.
 The premise is simple.
 Win the bet?
 All good, keep it going.
 Lose the bet, and the book will refund you the money lost in credit to your account or free-bets.

 Some sites like FanDuel have risk-free bets up to $1000.
 This type of bonus also comes with rollovers or other conditions attached.

-All online sportsbooks in Michigan respond to the Michigan Gaming Control Board.
-They are bound to the three commercial casino operators in Michigan.
-Also to the 12 federally recognized Native American tribes that operate Michigan’s 23 tribal casinos.
+All online sportsbooks in Michigan are licensed by the Michigan Gaming Control Board.
+They are bound to the three commercial casino operators in Michigan and the 12 federally recognized Native American tribes that operate the state’s 23 tribal casinos.